MicrosoftDocs/fabric-docs/docs/governance/protection-policies-create.md

 ## Prerequisites

-To create a protection policy, the follow requirements must be met:
+To create a protection policy, the following requirements must be met:

 * You must have a Microsoft 365 E3/E5 license as required for sensitivity labels from Microsoft Purview Information Protection.
 For more information, see [Microsoft Purview Information Protection: Sensitivity labeling](/office365/servicedescriptions/microsoft-365-service-descriptions/microsoft-365-tenantlevel-services-licensing-guidance/microsoft-365-security-compliance-licensing-guidance#microsoft-purview-information-protection-sensitivity-labeling).

 * You must have at least the [Information Protection Admin](/defender-office-365/scc-permissions#role-groups-in-microsoft-defender-for-office-365-and-microsoft-purview) role to create protection policies in the Microsoft Purview portal.
 The Information Protection Admin role is assigned by default under the Compliance Administrator role group.

-* <a name="label-prerequisites"></a>At least one protected sensitivity label from Microsoft Purview information protection, correctly configured for use in Fabric, must exist in the tenant.
+* <a name="label-prerequisites"></a>At least one protected sensitivity label from Microsoft Purview Information Protection, correctly configured for use in Fabric, must exist in the tenant.
 This is necessary because you need a correctly configured protected sensitivity label to create the protection policy.
 "Correctly configured for Fabric" means that when the label was configured, it was scoped to **Files & other data assets**, and its protection settings were set to include **Control access**.
 For information about sensitivity label configuration, see [Create and configure sensitivity labels and their policies](/purview/create-sensitivity-labels).

 ## Create a protection policy for Fabric